 Double cell shades usually come in smaller sizes – less than ½ inch.
 Single cell shades range in cell and pleat widths from 3/8 inch to 2 inches.

-Typically, shades with a 3/8 inch cell measurement and less work well for smaller windows.
+Typically, shades with a 3/8 inch to 1/2 inch cell measurement for smaller windows.
 The narrower fabric cells fit much better with shallower window openings.
 And these openings may or may not work with cells larger in size.